Brandon McInnis: Biography

 In high school, Brandon McInnis did musical theater.
-However, at the time he did not pursue acting and instead graduated from Austin College with a degree in Japanese.
+However, at the time he did not pursue acting and instead graduated from college with a degree in Japanese.
 After working in Tokyo, he moved back to the United States to work as a software engineer.
 At the time, he had no plans of becoming an actor.
-However, his brother forced him to audition for the town's local performance of Les Misérables, where he was eventually cast as a major character.
+However, his brother signed him up to audition for their town's local performance of Les Misérables, where he was eventually cast as a major character.
 After that, McInnis decided to pursue a career in acting.

-McInnis is openly bisexual and engaged to fellow voice actor J. Michael Tatum.
+McInnis is openly bisexual and married to fellow voice actor J. Michael Tatum.